 There aren't any major theme parks in the state of Washington.
 For that, you'd have to head elsewhere, such as California to visit parks such as Universal Studios Hollywood.
 There aren't any huge amusement parks either.
 (In case you're wondering there is a difference between theme parks and amusement parks.)
 Again, you could head down to California to enjoy major thrill parks such as Six Flags Magic Mountain.

-There are, however, some places in the state of Washington where you could find rides and other fun.
+There are, however, some places in the state of Washington where you could find roller coasters and other fun.
 There are a few places to cool down and enjoy water slides and other water park fun as well.

 Before we get to the parks in Washington, here are some resources to find nearby fun places and make travel plans: